dimadesu/android-rtmp-ingest/README.md

 ### Test

-Create hotspot with your phone.
+Create a hotspot with your phone.
+Your camera will need to connect to your phone's hotspot (be on the same network).

-#### Find out your phone's IP address
+Find out your phone's IP address.

 ```
 ifconfig